MickaelVanSchie/pyBunniApi/README.md

 ]
 ```

-### Creating an invoice ###
+### Creating an invoice PDF ###
 ___
-Please note, that as of now this feature only generates a PDF.
+This feature only generates a PDF.
 Said invoice will not be placed in your bookkeeping
 software as of now.
 You can however write your own piece of code that stores this pdf somewhere on your webserver, and sends it
 to `YOUR_BUSINESS_ID@postbode.bunni.nl` in order to get it automatically placed in your bookkeeping.